 “To don the mask of Miya is a liberation, & culmination of her teachings, a ritual in identity freedom, in shitposting lucidity.
 To copy merrily from the network, speak to all by speaking only to oneself.
 Only after you try to take off this mask, do you realize you never wore one.”

 Miya had a wide general audience during its the time, but has been poorly documented and is very misunderstood by many of those who discovered it after-the-fact.
-Much has been written about Miya but much has been lost too—difficulties in archivability have always been an issue in net art².
-It’s been understandably confusing to newcomers in the space to see carry through into our work and referenced by artists as an influence in light of what instigators have attempted to frame it as and cancel it for post-hoc.
+Much has been written about Miya but much has been lost too—difficulties in archivability have always been an issue in net art.
+It’s been understandably confusing to newcomers in the space to see carry through into our work and referenced by artists as an influence in light of what instigators have attempted to frame it as and cancel it for post-hoc

-Miya was a Twitter account that existed for about a year from 2019 - 2020, deleting the day it reached 10K followers.
-It was a project that openly promoted shared authorship: there were multiple anonymous contributors on the primary Miya account as well as an open practice of reposting content unattributed.
-Further, an entire community existed of people sharing the name across different accounts and platforms, with the “#KALIACC” hashtag used as the informal banner for this group.
-You can identify these elements as forming the post-authorship philosophy that would become integral to Milady.
+Miya was also a project that openly promoted shared authorship: there were multiple contributors on the primary Miya account as well as an open practice of reposting content unattributed (something revived in Miladyposting).
+Further, an entire community existed of people sharing the name across different accounts and platforms, with the “#KALIACC” hashtag used as the informal banner for this group; a practice that accelerated following the deletion of the account, from which the identity was considered liberated and available for “free use”.
+You can identify these elements as forming the post-authorship philosophy that would become integral to Milady.⁵

 “True trolling is arbitrage on the discrepancy between ego and reality.
 The troll brandishes a mirror to the mark, and the only pain that arises springs from his victim’s own denial and self-hatred.
 It’s a community service performed towards ego equilibrium.”

 The sphere around the Miya accounts shared a brand under the hashtag #KALIACC, where the emphasis was placed on a revival of anonymous “chan culture” in the new space of web 2.0.
-A central element encouraged pranking with trolls, and maintaining an antagonism to cancel culture, usually manifesting by intentionally engineering cancels by faking something controversial.
+Mainly: the ability to simultaneously argue conflicting points of view, maintaining a transparent cynicism regarding discussion as a space of rhetoric, not logic.

-While historical imageboard trolling was done “for the lulz”, these were said⁶ to be designed to expose deep anxieties in the wider culture while casting doubt on the veracity of cancellers, often by playing both sides.
 In true 4chan fashion, these kaliacc operations were spontaneously self-organized, as the various users suddenly coordinate together intuitively to construct a new controversy.
 Within the twitter sphere, they were known for their general contrarianism, decorative extremism and voracious appetite for argument.

 The #KALIACC hashtag was often utilized as a scapegoat orientable around each new controversial anathema.
-Ironically, with almost all the associated twitter accounts suspended, the secondhand records of those baited into absurd cancels reposted by commentators on Reddit and imageboards are the only lasting archives, and are usually what’s being taken at face value by the post-hoc cancellers that try and “explain Miya”⁷.
+Ironically, with almost all the associated twitter accounts suspended, the secondhand records of those baited into absurd cancels reposted by commentators on Reddit and imageboards are the only lasting archives, and are usually what’s being taken at face value by the post-hoc cancellers that try and “explain Miya”⁶.

-The most infamous of these trolling operations is also a good reference for how it played out in practice: the rendition of #KALIACC as “Anorexia Cult”, the most recent and furthest reaching label that it has ended up wearing⁹.
+The most infamous of these trolling operations is the rendition of #KALIACC as a “Nazi Anorexia Cult”, the most recent and furthest reaching label that it has ended up wearing.⁸

-Heavy attention was drummed up on Instagram with her blaming the cult, and a new account appearing claiming to have also escaped the cult, producing screencaps “proving” its existence, sharing stories of “other victims”—and despite the lack of any central coordination, users across different platforms familiar with the kaliacc modus operandi could easily recognize the new troll, and spontaneously organized to support the bit, spreading plausible reports, and producing convincing screenshots “proving” its reality…
+Heavy attention was drummed up on Instagram with her deflecting her cancel by blaming her anorexia and racism on this supposed cult.
+A new instagram account appeared claiming to have also escaped the cult, producing screencaps “proving” its existence, sharing stories of “other victims”—and despite the lack of any central coordination, users across different platforms familiar with the chan modus operandi could easily recognize the new troll, and spontaneously organized to support the bit, spreading plausible reports, and producing convincing screenshots “proving” its reality…right up until both accounts originating the cancel were wiped, and the main cancel account was branded as another Kaliacc puppet, with a public declaration announcing the sleight of hand.

-…right up until both accounts originating the cancel were wiped, and the main cancel account was branded as another Kaliacc puppet, with a public declaration announcing the sleight of hand.
 No actual cult existed, no victims existed.
 The curtain comes suddenly down revealing the drama to be staged: a classic troll.

 Even if you find the trolling habits of the surrounding Kaliacc culture inflammatory or juvenile, one cannot deny that Miya was not only influential, but prescient.
 Much of the discourse that originated in that sphere continues to resonate and influence new work being produced today.
 It’s been widely misunderstood by its post-hoc critics who not only form their understanding of the project based on poorly researched, secondhand hearsay, but also the reductionist attempts to conflate the various fuzzy boundaries of the accounts and culture surrounding the project into a singular author or group.